 • Services performed by a U.S. citizen or resident for a foreign government

-• Beginning in tax year 2018, services performed by a nonresident individual during a declared state disaster or emergency
+• Services performed by a nonresident individual during a declared state disaster or emergency

-Additionally, the following are exempt from withholding: contributions to a “cafeteria” benefit plan or to a deferred compensation plan, such as a 401(k) plan; business expense advances or reimbursements; and payments made under a wage ...
+Additionally, the following are exempt from withholding: contributions to a “cafeteria” benefit plan or to a deferred compensation plan, such as a 401(k) plan; business expense advances or reimbursements; and payments made under a wage continuation plan for periods ...